kyleleber/runescape/modules/runescape_account_management/README.md

 INSTALLATION
 ------------
 Follow the standard installation of any Drupal module.
+Upon installation of module, you will need to import the mysql file `add_forum_account.sql` found in the game_database_addons directory in this module.
+This will add the column to the database that is needed to link a forum account to an in-game account.

 CONFIGURATION
 -------------
 No manual configuration is necessary for enabling this module.

 TROUBLESHOOTING
 ---------------